 Once you accept a settlement offer, there are no do-overs.
 An attorney can help you determine the full value of your claim, including whether it is necessary to file a lawsuit.

 Waiting to speak to an attorney could potentially cause harm to your claim.
 First, evidence can disappear quickly after a car accident.
 Your attorney can legally protect this evidence from spoliation.
 Second, your attorney can track down witnesses to the accident to obtain more information before anyone forgets important details.

 There is also a statute of limitations in New Jersey for filing a car accident claim.
 Although it is possible to override the statute of limitations in some cases, you would need to meet specific requirements.
 Once you pass the statute of limitations, you will most likely be unable to pursue compensation for your injuries or loss.

 It may be tempting to say “I’m sorry” to the other driver following an accident, but apologizing for the crash could seriously jeopardize your ability to pursue a successful claim.
 What you say can end up in a police report or on tape.
 Your apology could lead to your injury claim being denied or significantly reduced.

 7. Failing to Notify the Police

 You should always report a car crash that results in property damage or injuries.
 Contact the police as soon as possible after the crash.
 Officers will arrive on the scene and take statements from you and the other parties involved in the collision.
 Police reports can be useful for obtaining additional evidence for your claim.

 Call Our Vineland Car Accident Lawyers for Help After an Accident

-The attorneys at Rosner Law Offices, P.C. can help you with the car accident claims process.
+The New Jersey car accident attorneys at Rosner Law Offices, P.C. can help you with the car accident claims process.
 We can answer any questions you have about filing a car accident lawsuit.
-You can schedule a free consultation with us by using the case review form on our website or by calling (856) 692-6500.
+You can schedule a free consultation with us by using the case review form on our website or by texting or calling (856) 692-6500.